The

 the following stage, neurulation.

-From six to eight
+From six to eight weeks

-weeks after fertilization, the cerebral hemispheres begin
+after fertilization, the cerebral hemispheres begin to form.

 At the end of the eighth week, all of the body’s essential

 internal and external structures are present.
-The second
+The second and

-In the epithelium
+In the epithelium of

-of the neural tube, proliferation takes
+the neural tube, proliferation takes

 place at specific locations called germinal zones.
-The
+The germinal

-cavities that will become the ventricular
+will become the ventricular

 system of the brain.